 Cyber Evolution: En Route to Strengthening Resilience in Asia-Pacific

 The cyber threat landscape is morphing constantly and dramatically.
-Around the world, cyber dependency grows as increasing digital interconnection among people, things, and organizations expand.
+Around the world, cyber dependency grows as increasing digital interconnection among people, things, and organisations expand.
 Asia-Pacific (APAC) is no different.

 Knowing no boundaries, cyber incidents or data fraud and thefts that originate from North America or the European continent quickly impact APAC, inflicting significant financial and personal data losses, as well as severe business interruptions.
 These compound the effects of information infrastructure and network failures.